A couple who are kissing and smiling because they have ordered the contraceptive pill online

 About this service

-Stay up to 99% protected from pregnancy with the contraceptive pill.
+Stay protected from pregnancy with the oral contraceptive pill.
 We provide the combined pill and mini pill in over 30 different brands to ensure you've got the exact pill you need when you need it.
-We can also provide contraceptive pills that do more than prevent pregnancy, like helping with things like PMS, heavy periods or painful periods.
+We can also provide contraceptive pills that do more than prevent pregnancy, such as helping with things like PMS, heavy periods or painful periods.

 We provide up to a six-month supply of your pill, so you're stocked up and worry-free.
 You can also contact us at any time, FREE of charge, if you have concerns about your pill or need further advice.